 Using cotton swabs or other items to clean out our ears only serves to push the earwax deeper into the ear canal.
 This can cause far greater problems than a little extra earwax, including an impacted ear canal and permanent damage to the eardrum.

-"If earwax builds up to the point of cerumen impaction, symptoms such as hearing loss, earache, ear fullness, itchiness, reflex cough, dizziness and ringing (tinnitus) can occur," says Vu.
+"If earwax builds up to the point of cerumen impaction, symptoms such as hearing loss, earache, ear fullness, itchiness, reflex cough, dizziness and ringing (tinnitus) can occur," says Dr. Driskill.
 "It is also possible for water to get stuck behind the earwax and develop into infection, especially in the immunocompromised patient, such as patients with diabetes, HIV or those undergoing chemotherapy treatments."

 Occasionally, a natural buildup of earwax can occur.
 However, the new guidelines are adamant about the following:

-Vu recommends that rather than trying to solve the problem at home by using tools or other dangerous methods, people should seek medical treatment.
+Dr. Driskill recommends that rather than trying to solve the problem at home by using tools or other dangerous methods, people should seek medical treatment.
 If indicated, a medical professional can perform a very simple, safe and pain-free procedure to remove impacted earwax.

-"There are multiple causes and complications associated with cerumen impaction, and when earwax builds up and causes uncomfortable symptoms, it is time to be evaluated by a doctor," she says.
+"There are multiple causes and complications associated with cerumen impaction, and when earwax builds up and causes uncomfortable symptoms, it is time to be evaluated by a doctor," he says.
 "However, it is not recommended to have earwax removed unless it is causing symptoms."